emilyantosch/shc_pr3_vl/SOL2/slides_5/main.typ

     	    System.out.println("Overall area of shapes = " + sumArea);
     	}
     ```
-    - Methode `getArea()` muss auch in `Shape` implementiert sein
+    - Method `getArea()` must also be implemented in `Shape`
-    - Wird allerdings nicht verwendet, sondern von Subklassen überlagert: Sehr unschön!
+    - However, it is not used, but overridden by subclasses: Very ugly!
-    - Wir werden später eine elegantere Lösung kennenlernen.
+    - We will learn a more elegant solution later.

   ]
 ]